 Sonos is still the hottest property in the wireless multi-room speaker market, thanks to its all-encompassing range of smart speakers, soundbars and companion devices.

-Despite some solid competition from Audio Pro, Bluesound and even Amazon and Google, Sonos is still a solid bet for a anyone looking for a complete home music system – especially with the addition of new Sonos x IKEA speakers and a Sonos Move Bluetooth speaker said to be around the corner.
+Despite some solid competition from Audio Pro, Bluesound and even Amazon and Google, Sonos is still a solid bet for a anyone looking for a complete home music system.
+There are new Sonos speakers available this year, too, in the form of the Sonos x IKEA speakers and the Sonos Move, Sonos One SL and Sonos Pro.

 The original, small but beautiful Sonos Play:1 remains an accomplished performer for sound.
 It's light on the bells and whistles of the Sonos One, like the voice control, but there's no need to be put off.
 There's some smart savings to be made.
-The Play:1's relative age means you can start a multi-room speaker set-up from as little as £298 with two of the speakers.
-Not bad at all.
+The Play:1's relative age means you can start a multi-room speaker set-up for a bargain price, which is nice.

 Like the majority of Sonos's wireless speakers, the Play:3 is another cracking performer and is now available with a tidy saving.
 No touch-sensitive controls or voice assistants, but all the control and streaming functionality of the Sonos family is there.
 Naturally you get a lift in performance over the Play:1 too.